Banking, Money and Taxes in Japan

 Taxes in Japan

-If intending to stay in Japan for a few years it is wise to factor this into one’s savings, as it can be a hefty amount.
-It is also a good idea to see a tax advisor on arrival in Japan, as the tax system is quite complicated and can change at short notice; there might also be a treaty between one’s home country and Japan which could affect the taxes payable.
+A person's tax residency status is determined by a number of factors, with tax residents liable for paying tax on their worldwide income and non-resident taxpayers only liable for tax on their income earned in Japan.
+It's a good idea to see a tax advisor on arrival in Japan, as the tax system is quite complicated and can change at short notice.
+There might also be a treaty between one’s home country and Japan which could affect the taxes payable.